 The Academic Learning Development Centre supports students in developing the skills required for higher education.
 As well as online resources in Blackboard, students have the opportunity to attend Study Skills workshops and one to one appointments.
-Further information on the Academic Learning Development Centre can be found at westminster.ac.uk/academic-learning-development.
+Further information on the Academic Learning Development Centre can be found at west-ming-development.